 [Find Phil!
 Little Hector looms above us here at left.]

 The late evening lighting was spectacular as we crested Hector Pass around 2 hours after leaving the highway.
-Hector loomed over us and Molar Mountain looked a million miles away - but as gorgeous as I remembered.
-We couldn't see the entire drop into Molar Creek from the pass but we could tell it was a long way down.
+Hector loomed over us and Molar Mountain looked a million miles away - but as gorgeous as I remembered it.
+We couldn't see the whole route dropping far down towards Molar Creek from the pass but we could tell it was a long way.
 It was neat to look all the way towards Red Deer Lakes and remember the great trip we did up Drummond, and recall the telephoto shot I took of Molar from the Red Deer Lakes - part of the inspiration for this very trip.
 By this time it was getting late and it wasn't long before the sky was dark enough to start taking some Milky Way photographs and to hopefully capture some Perseid Meteors.
 Although we saw a few dozen spectacular meteors, it proved very difficult to actually have the lens open and pointed in their direction!
 I did manage to capture the Milky Way with Little Hector and a pretty good meteor with Molar Mountain so I was happy with that.
 All too soon it was time to start picking our way down from Hector Pass towards Molar Creek.
 We started in almost complete darkness, trying to time sunrise with treeline.

 [At Hector Pass.
 Molar right to Phil's right with Hector and Little Hector at right. ++]